- About Us

 Purpose of the Fellowship: The Knauss Fellowship Program provides a unique educational experience to students enrolled in graduate programs in fields related to marine or Great Lakes studies.
 The program matches highly qualified graduate students with hosts in the legislative branch, the executive branch, or appropriate associations and institutions located in the Washington, D.C. area.
 Recipients spend one year working on substantive national policy issues related to marine issues; a stipend is provided.

-Eligibility: The Fellowship is open to any student who, as of the application deadline, is in a graduate or professional program in a marine or aquatic-related field at an institution of higher education in the United States.
+Eligibility: The Fellowship is open to any student who, as of February 21, 2019, is enrolled toward a degree in a graduate or professional program that has interest in ocean, coastal and Great Lake resources and in national policy decisions affecting those resources at an institution of higher education in the United States or US Territories.

 Oregon State University